Be Gentle With Me

 “I was always to some degree in pain.
 I had days where I was in less pain and days when I was in more pain.

 But I always had pain.
 Every single day of those eighteen years.”

 Be Gentle With Me is about notions of illness.
 It is about being sick and being well, about private experience and public exposure, about feeling pain and watching it.

-Be Gentle With Me is not a solo show.
-For the first time, Ira has worked in collaboration with another performer and devisor, Gerard Bell, on a project she is leading.
-The piece has also been made in collaboration with choreographer Laura Dannequin, and dramaturgical support from Chris Goode and Anne Rieger.
+Be Gentle With Me was made in collaboration with performer and devisor Gerard Bell and choreographer Laura Dannequin, and with dramaturgical support from Chris Goode and Anne Rieger.

 Be Gentle With Me premiered at Cambridge Junction’s WATCH OUT Festival, on 28th May 2016.
 Very early work-in-progress showings were presented at HATCH Leicester, Pilot Nights at Warwick Arts Centre, Sprint at CPT, Buzzcut Glasgow, and PULSE Festival.

 Developed with support from Cambridge Junction, ICIA Bath, Norwich Arts Centre, Shoreditch Town Hall, and Arts Council England.